 The party is seeking to whip up enthusiasm for a deportation scheme that anti-racism campaigners say evokes Nazi-era practices.
 Under its proposed law, entire families would be expelled if their children are convicted of a violent crime, drug offenses, or benefits fraud.

-was never a Nazi country (I suspect had the Nazi's tried invading, they would have been humiliated—the Swiss have a true national defense force, not an imperialistic military industrial complex subject to perversion via political con games).
+Now, of course, Switzerland was never a Nazi country (I suspect had the Nazi's tried invading, they would have been humiliated—the Swiss have a true national defense force, not an imperialistic military industrial complex subject to perversion via political con games).

 Democracy in Switzerland goes quite a bit further than in the US.
-The BBC reports
+The BBC reports:

 Switzerland has Europe's toughest naturalisation laws.
 Foreigners must live for 12 years in a Swiss community before they can apply, and being born in Switzerland brings no right to citizenship.

-as easily as their counterparts in the US.
+Basically, between referendums and strong legal protections, the Swiss bureaucrats can't elect a new people as easily as their counterparts in the US.
 Of course, as the failure of US immigration policy becomes more apparent, I expect there will be a strong reaction from folks in Europe.